Great Pyramid of Giza: Queen's Chamber

 The shafts in the Queen's Chamber were explored in 1993 by the German engineer Rudolf Gantenbrink using a crawler robot he designed, Upuaut 2.
 After a climb of 65 m, he discovered that one of the shafts was blocked by a limestone "door" with two eroded copper "handles".
-The National Geographic Society created a similar robot which, in September 2002, drilled a small hole in the southern door only to find another stone slab behind it.
+The National Geographic Society created a similar robot, which, in September 2002, drilled a small hole in the southern door only to find another stone slab behind it.
 The northern passage, which was difficult to navigate because of its twists and turns, was also found to be blocked by a slab.

-Research continued in 2011 with the Djedi Project which used a fibre-optic "micro snake camera" that could see around corners.
+Research continued in 2011 with the Djedi Project, which used a fibre-optic "micro snake camera" that could see around corners.
 With this, they were able to penetrate the first door of the southern shaft through the hole drilled in 2002, and view all the sides of the small chamber behind it.
-They discovered hieroglyphics written in red paint.
+They discovered hieroglyphic characters written in red paint.
 Egyptian mathematics researcher Luca Miatello stated that the markings read "121" – the length of the shaft in cubits.
 The Djedi team were also able to scrutinize the inside of the two copper "handles" embedded in the door, which they now believe to be for decorative purposes.
 They additionally found the reverse side of the "door" to be finished and polished, which suggests that it was not put there just to block the shaft from debris, but rather for a more specific reason.